Research

 Working title: The Competition Board’s “Intellectual DNA”: A Citation Network and Case Law Mapping Analysis.

-A follow-up to the 2025 SSRN paper, this study combines AI analysis of legal texts with citation network analysis to map how reasoning, precedent, and authority propagate through the Turkish Competition Board’s case law over time.
-The goal is to render the agency’s “intellectual DNA” — its citation backbone, its conceptual lineages, the points where doctrine shifts — visible as a graph rather than as an anecdote.
+The follow-up to the 2025 paper.
+This study combines AI analysis of legal texts with citation network analysis to map how reasoning, precedent, and authority move through the Board’s case law over time.
+The goal is to make the agency’s “intellectual DNA” — its citation backbone, its conceptual lineages, the points where doctrine shifts — visible as a graph rather than an anecdote.

-Methodologically, the paper sits at the intersection of two underused techniques in competition-law research: (1) AI-assisted extraction of structured information from regulatory text at scale, and (2) network analysis of the resulting citation web.
-The combination is, to our knowledge, novel in the Turkish setting and rare internationally.
+Methodologically, the paper sits at the crossing of two techniques that competition-law research rarely uses together: AI-assisted extraction of structured information from regulatory text at scale, and network analysis of the resulting citation web.
+Nothing like it exists for the Turkish setting, and there are few examples anywhere.

 Why it matters

-• Treats a competition authority’s case law as a system with traceable internal structure, not as a flat list of decisions.
+• It treats a competition authority’s case law as a system with traceable internal structure.

-• Sets up downstream questions: where does the agency’s reasoning calcify, where does it shift, and how do those shifts correlate with leadership, political context, or industry events?
+• It sets up the next questions: where does the agency’s reasoning calcify, where does it shift, and what do those shifts correlate with — leadership, political context, industry events?

 Selected publications

-The AI-native research above grows out of twenty years of work on competition policy, network industries, and digital regulation.
-A curated subset of that record is below; the full list lives on the CV page.
+The AI-native work above grows out of twenty years of research on competition policy, network industries, and digital regulation.
+A curated subset is below; the full list lives on the CV page.

 Books & edited volumes